AdobeDocs/commerce-admin.en/help/systems/integrations.md

 1. In the upper-right corner, click **[!UICONTROL Allow]**.

-   This displays the Integration Tokens for Extensions.
+   This action displays the Integration Tokens for Extensions.
 Copy this information to a secure, encrypted location for use with your integration.

    ![Integration Tokens for Extensions](./assets/integration-tokens-for-extensions.png)<!-- zoom -->